ianhobbs/docker-slim-framework/README.md

 ## File Permissions:
 1. If you are using docker over Windows -> You'll not have any error (from step 1 through 8)
 2. If you are using docker over linux -> It's probably that on STEP 7 you got an error (PERMISSION ERROR)
-   a.
-DEVELOPMENT: In order to test go at the level of **myappname** and execute: sudo chmod -R 777 (***Warning*** :exclamation: :Security issues)
+   - DEVELOPMENT: For "testing" purposes go at the level of **myappname** and execute: `sudo chmod -R 777` (***Warning*** :exclamation: : Security issues)
-   b.
-PRODUCTION: To fix the permission's issues, follow instructions of: [Docker & File Permissions](https://serversforhackers.com/c/dckr-file-permissions)
+   - PRODUCTION: To fix the permission's issues, follow instructions of: [Docker & File Permissions](https://serversforhackers.com/c/dckr-file-permissions)
-   NOTE 1: For the "PHP container", if you get an error trying to go inside the container using "bash", then, try with "/bin/bash" or "sh"
+        - NOTE 1: For the "PHP container", if you get an error trying to go inside the container using "bash", then, try with "/bin/bash" or "sh"
-   NOTE 2: If don't want to review the Video, you can try the following: Go at the level of **myappname** and execute: sudo chown -R 82:docker myappname/ (If this do nt work, then try the video)
+        - :key: NOTE 2: If don't want to review the Video, you can try the following: Go at the level of **myappname** and execute: `sudo chown -R 82:docker myappname/` (If this do not work, then try the video)

 ## Docker usefull commands:
 If you are using Ubuntu 16.04, you need to add `sudo` at the begining of all the **docker** commands: